background

 Verdict

 As far as the CPU performance is concerned, the Apple A18 processor redefines what is possible on a mobile SoC.
-The Tensor G5 CPU, while delivering decent performance thanks to TSMC's manufacturing process, is at least two generations behind.
-The AnTuTu results further showcases a much wider gap between the two chipsets.
+The Tensor G5 CPU, while delivering decent performance thanks to TSMC's 3nm process node, is at least two generations behind.
+The AnTuTu results further showcase a much wider gap between the two chipsets.
 And let's not forget, we are talking about last year's non-Pro A18 processor.
 The next-gen Apple A19 will easily trounce the Tensor G5 without any doubt.

 Arjun Sha profile picture